Ramsgate Sands: Reception

 The painting received a mixed reception.
 It was dismissed by one contemporary commentator as "vulgar Cockney business" or a "tissue of vulgarity" and it was rejected by several potential buyers before it was exhibited at the Royal Academy summer exhibition in 1854.

 However, it became very popular with the viewing public at the exhibition, and it was praised by critics for its realistic depiction of modern life.
 It was voted the "picture of the year" by the journal Royal Academy Pictures and was purchased by the printers Lloyd Brothers for 1,000 guineas.
 When Queen Victoria expressed an interest in buying the painting – she had visited Ramsgate several times in the 1820s and 1830s, staying at Townley House and Albion House – it was sold for the same price to her, and displayed at Osborne House.

 Lloyd Brothers retained the right to reproduce the painting as an engraving for sale to the public as prints, and Frith may have earned as much as £3,000 from the sales.

+A smaller, much later replica by Frith is in the collection of the Russell-Cotes Art Gallery in Bournemouth.